-Tourmaline comes from the Sinhalese word “turamali”, which means “stones of many colors”.
+Tourmaline comes from the Sinhalese “turamali”, which means “multi-coloured stones”.

-Indeed, this stone has a very wide chromatic range and can even be the result of a combination of two or three colors.
-Tourmaline rarely has a single color, the raw stone is often multicolored.
+Indeed, this stone has a very wide chromatic range and can even be the result of an assembly of two or three colors.
+Tourmaline rarely has one and the same color, the raw stone is often multicolored.

 There are also crystals of one color inside and another color outside.
-This is the case with watermelon tourmaline, which combines the color pink inside and green on the outside, hence its name.
+This is the case of watermelon tourmaline which combines the color pink inside and green on the periphery, like watermelon, hence its name.

-The tourmalines most commonly found in jewelry are :
+The tourmalines most encountered in jewelry and jewelery are:

 - Rubellites (pink/red with often a hint of purple)

-- Verdelites (yellow-green to bottle-green through dark green or olive)
+- The verdelites (green-yellow to green-bottle through dark green or olive)

-- Paraiba tourmalines (very bright blue due to copper sulfate)
+- Paraiba tourmalines (very bright blue due to copper sulphate)

 - Polychrome tourmalines

 Where is tourmaline found?